 Instructions

-- Flip the crepe, and cook until the bottom is golden, (about 1 minute).
+- Flip: Flip the crepe, and cook until the bottom is golden, (about 1 minute).
 Transfer to a plate, and cover loosely to keep warm.
 Repeat with remaining batter, brushing pan lightly with butter or oil if needed.

 Notes